ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 - Local identity and private keys: Used to perform private key operations and prove one's identity to the Remote Endpoint.
-(Note, if private keys are not available, e.g., since they are stored in HSMs, handshake callbacks MUST be used.
+(Note, if private keys are not available, e.g., since they are stored in HSMs, handshake callbacks must be used.
 See below for details.)

 ~~~
 SecurityParameters.AddIdentity(identity)
 SecurityParameters.AddPrivateKey(privateKey, publicKey)
 ~~~

-- Supported algorithms: Used to restrict what parameters are used by underlying transport security protocols.
+- Supported Algorithms: Used to restrict what parameters are used by underlying transport security protocols.
-When not specified, these algorithms SHOULD default to known and safe defaults for the system.
+When not specified, these algorithms should default to known and safe defaults for the system.
 Parameters include: ciphersuites, supported groups, and signature algorithms.

 ~~~
-SecurityParameters.AddSupportedGroup(22)    // secp256k1
+SecurityParameters.AddSupportedGroup(secp256k1)
-SecurityParameters.AddCiphersuite(0xCCA9)   // TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256
+SecurityParameters.AddCiphersuite(TLS_ECDHE_ECDSA_WITH_CHACHA20_POLY1305_SHA256)
-SecurityParameters.AddSignatureAlgorithm(7) // ed25519
+SecurityParameters.AddSignatureAlgorithm(ed25519)
 ~~~

-- Session cache: Used to tune cache capacity, lifetime, re-use, and eviction policies, e.g., LRU or FIFO.
+- Session Cache Management: Used to tune cache capacity, lifetime, re-use, and eviction policies, e.g., LRU or FIFO.
+Constants and policies for these interfaces are implementation-specific.

 ~~~
-SecurityParameters.SetSessionCacheCapacity(1024)     // 1024 elements
+SecurityParameters.SetSessionCacheCapacity(MAX_CACHE_ELEMENTS)
-SecurityParameters.SetSessionCacheLifetime(24*60*60) // 24 hours
+SecurityParameters.SetSessionCacheLifetime(SECONDS_PER_DAY)
-SecurityParameters.SetSessionCacheReuse(1)           // One-time use
+SecurityParameters.SetSessionCachePolicy(CachePolicyOneTimeUse)
 ~~~

-- Pre-shared keying material: Used to install pre-shared keying material established out-of-band.
+- Pre-Shared Key Import: Used to install pre-shared keying material established out-of-band.
 Each pre-shared keying material is associated with some identity that typically identifies its use or has some protocol-specific meaning to the Remote Endpoint.